verdaccio/website/website/blog/2019-05-13-the-new-docker-image-verdaccio-4.md

 title: The new docker image for Verdaccio 4
 ---

-Docker has been for Verdaccio a key part of his success, at the time of this writing we have more than 4 millions and growing rapidly.
-The image provides an easy installation and integration with other tools, as Kubernetes, or composing them with any other Docker image.
+Docker has been a key part of success for Verdaccio.
+At the time of this writing, we have more than 4 million image pulls and this number is growing rapidly.
+The image provides an easy way to use Verdaccio in combination with tools like Kubernetes, Docker Compose or any other container orchestration system, simplifying deployment and integration with existing infrastructure.

 This article will describe what has changed, all the improvements and benefits you will enjoy from migrating to the latest version.